 "Of course, it would be nice to win but it would not be the end of the world otherwise.
 Moreover, great players who deserved it have never won it."

-Ronaldo pledged his future to Madrid earlier this season by signing a contract that runs until 2018 and he says he is very comfortable in the Spanish capital, though he stopped short of saying he would definitely retire at the Santiago Bernabeu.
+Ronaldo pledged his future to Madrid earlier this season by signing a contract that runs until 2018 and says that he is very comfortable in the Spanish capital, though stopped short of saying that he would definitely retire at the Santiago Bernabeu.